 Both processes provide you with confidential, formative feedback on your teaching.
 Once paired with a facilitator, they will meet with you to discuss your goals for that specific class and review the process with you.

 Peer Feedback on Teaching Only

 The Peer Feedback on Teaching provides you with confidential, formative feedback on your teaching.
 The results of the peer observation will only be shared with you, the instructor.
 If you request Peer Feedback on Teaching, a trained observer will observe and take notes for a full class period.
-We conduct PFoT during weeks three (3) thru seven (7) then weeks nine (9) thru twelve (12) each semester.
+We conduct PFoT from week three (3) thru week six (6) then from week nine (9) thru twelve (12) each semester.

-- Meet with you about a week before the classroom visit if you select the peer observation option
+- Meet with you before the classroom visit to discuss your goals,

 Small Group Instructional Diagnosis Feedback Only

 If you elect to have the SGID classroom visit only, your faculty peer will come to your class approximately 30 minutes before the end of the period on the appointed date.
 You may briefly introduce the facilitator to your class and then leave.
 The facilitator will guide your students through a 20-25 minute group consensus-building process in which they address the following four questions:

 - What do you like about any aspect of this course that helps you learn the material?

 - What suggestions do you have for improving any aspect of this course that would help you learn more?